Rex E. Wallace

 Rex E. Wallace (born September 13, 1952) is an American linguist and classical scholar specializing in Etruscan language, languages of ancient Italy, epigraphy, historical linguistics.
 He served as Professor of Classics at University of Massachusetts Amherst from 1985 until his retirement in 2018.

 Biography

-Rex Erwin Wallace was born September 13, 1952.
-He received his B.A. and his M.A. from the University of Nebraska in Classical languages, and his Ph.D. in Linguistics from the Ohio State University.
+Rex Ervin Wallace was born September 13, 1952.
+He received his B.A. and his M.A. from the University of Nebraska–Lincoln in Classical languages, and his Ph.D. in Linguistics from the Ohio State University.
 He spent a year at the American Academy in Rome as the Oscar Broneer Fellow in Classical Studies.
 He was appointed Professor of Classics with the University of Massachusetts Amherst in 1985.
 He is a past recipient of the Rome Prize Fellowship, and co-editor of Rasenna, electronic journal of Etruscan archaeological and linguistic studies.
 His main research and teaching interests are Etruscan, Pre-Roman, Latin and Greek linguistics, historical linguistics, and morphology.